-Predicted noise levels from project related construction traffic has been calculated using the methodology described in Section 5.3 and the parameters presented in Table 15.
-The results presented in Table 18 show the calculated noise levels as LA{eq(1hr)} for local roads and LA{eq(15hr)} for arterial/sub arterial roads to align with RNP categories and assessment periods.
+Predicted noise levels from project related construction traffic at the closest receivers (R02, R07) on Vine Lane, and the closest receiver on Boston Street (15m) has been completed using the methodology described in Section 5.3 and the parameters presented in Table 15.
+The results presented in Table 18 show the calculated LA{eq(1hr)} noise level and the adjusted LA{eq(15hr)} noise level to align with RNP assessment periods.